Why choose our school?

 Universal Education and Creating Compassionate Cultures

-Inspired by her teacher Lama Yeshe, the founder of the school Pam Cayton was motivated by a desire to help initiate an education program that not only prepared children academically, but also emotionally and spiritually.
-This program is known as Universal Education.
+Tara Redwood School and the Land of Medicine Buddha are two independent organizations.
+Although Tara Redwood School’s founders have philosophical roots with Buddhism, the school is not a religious institution but rather a science and logic based establishment.
+Pam Cayton was motivated by a desire to help initiate an education program that not only prepared children academically, but also emotionally and spiritually.

-In 1997, development of the playground began.
-Nestled in the redwoods by a gurgling creek, this magical spot is now comprised of a soccer field, a basketball court, a series of wonderful wooden climbing and play structures, and various other play areas.
+In 1997, development of the playground began at LMB.
+Nestled in the redwoods by a gurgling creek, this magical spot is now comprised of a soccer field, a basketball court, a series of wonderful wooden climbing and play structures, a magical garden and multiple trekking trails.
+In 2012, for a temporary duration, Tara Redwood School opened a second campus in Soquel Village.
+This campus now houses our elementary classes, K–5th grades and the Wisdom Way After School Program.
+In the near future, the school plans to have both campuses at the same Redwood forest location.